 - Authors should not just ‘promise’ to send data ‘on request’, but do so.
-Ideally, they would upload their data to journal archives or data repositories.

 - There should be an open source Journal of Social Science Replication to boost replications not only for learning purposes but also as a valuable contribution to the field.